arbor-sim/arbor/doc/concepts/mechanisms.rst

 Mechanisms describe biophysical processes such as ion channels, synapses and gap-junctions.
 Mechanisms are assigned to regions and locations on a cell morphology through the process of :ref:`decoration <cablecell-decoration>`.
-Mechanisms are described using a dialect of the :ref:`NMODL <nmodl>` domain specific language that is similarly used in `NEURON <https://neuron.yale.edu/neuron/>`_.
+Mechanisms are described using a dialect of the :ref:`NMODL <formatnmodl>` domain specific language that is similarly used in `NEURON <https://neuron.yale.edu/neuron/>`_.

 Arbor supports mechanism descriptions using the NMODL language through our ``modcc``